-- 12.1 After the "Work Order" is issued but before Work by the Construction Manager is started, a walk-through of the area is required to document the condition of the space, surfaces, or equipment.
-It is the responsibility of the Construction Manager to schedule the walk-through with the Owner's Project Manager, the Consultant, and other interested parties. - 12.2 During the walk-through, Construction Manager shall identify all damaged surfaces or other defective items that exist prior to construction. - 12.3 The walk-through shall be attended by Owner's Project Manager, a Representative of the user of the facility, the Construction Manager and the Consultant - Written documentation of the walk-through is to be provided by the Consultant with copies distributed to all parties.
-Polaroid type color photographs are to be provided and labeled by Construction Manager and one (1) copy of such photographs are to be given to Consultant.
+12.1 After the "Work Order" is issued but before Work by the Construction Manager is started, a walk-through of the area is required to document the condition of the space, surfaces, or equipment.
+It is the responsibility of the Construction Manager to schedule the walk-through with the Owner's Project Manager, the Consultant, and other interested parties.

+12.2 During the walk-through, Construction Manager shall identify all damaged surfaces or other defective items that exist prior to construction.

+12.3 The walk-through shall be attended by Owner's Project Manager, a Representative of the user of the facility, the Construction Manager and the Consultant given to Consultant.
 (Digital photos in a .jpg format are acceptable if submitted on digital media storage) All parties attending the walk-through agree on the list of damages.